bmilde/ambientsearch/README.md

 # Installation and running instructions

 Prerequisites: you need to index some documents using elastic search.
-We recommend to index the Simple English Wikipedia with [https://github.com/elastic/stream2es](stream2es).
-Precompiled models are available for the Simple English Wikipedia, see [https://github.com/bmilde/ambientsearch/blob/master/python/data/download_druid.sh](this download script.)
+We recommend to index the Simple English Wikipedia with [stream2es](https://github.com/elastic/stream2es).
+Precompiled models are available for the Simple English Wikipedia, see [this download script.](https://github.com/bmilde/ambientsearch/blob/master/python/download_models_en.sh)

 Clone this project and check out the detailed installation and running instructions in the INSTALL file.

 # Training your own models

-Coming very soon
+If you want to train your own models, see our [training script](https://github.com/bmilde/ambientsearch/blob/master/python/build_models_en.sh).
+You can of course also change the input corpus from the simple Wikipedia to the full Wikipedia, but it will take considerably longer to train your models.